PyTomography/PyTomography/docs/source/intro_page.md

 # PyTomography

 <p style='text-align: justify;'>
-PyTomography is an open source flexible and high performance package developed in Python&reg for medical image reconstruction.
-It draws heavily from the functions and classes of PyTorch, permitting fast GPU-accelerated operations.
+PyTomography is a flexible, high performance, open source package developed in Python&reg for medical image reconstruction.
+It uses the functions and classes of PyTorch to enable GPU-accelerated operations.

 ## Objectives
 PyTomography aims at: